Sagoia/GLOVE/CodingStyle.md

 ## FILE NAMES

-**Each class should be in a seperate source file unless it makes sense to group several smaller classes.**
+**Each class should be in a separate source file unless it makes sense to group several smaller classes.**
 ```
 class BufferObject;
 ```